fortrabbit/help/docs/tls-errors.md

 ### You see a certificate warning

 You visit your Apps domain under the `https://` address and the browser throws an error that the certificate can't be verified.
-If you expect the cert in the browser, you see that the cert is issued for `*.frb.io` not for your domain.
+If you inspect the cert in the browser, you see that the cert is issued for `*.frb.io` not for your domain.

-This can happen, when the domain is brand new and the cert is not YET installed.
+This can happen, if the domain is brand new and the cert is not yet installed.
 It can take up to 24 hours for the certs to get installed.
 The cert for the naked domain (for forwarding) usually takes a bit longer than the other one.

-This can also happen, when your domain is not routed to fortrabbit (YET), only domains that are already routed to fortrabbit will receive a Let's Encrypt cert.
+This can also happen, if your domain is not routed to fortrabbit (yet).
+Only domains that are already routed to fortrabbit will receive a Let's Encrypt cert.
 Please see the domain settings in the Dashboard.

-There are also other edge cases when this can happen and is not resolving on it's own.
-One case is, that your domain has set CAA records (see above) with DNS.
+There are also other edge cases when this can happen, for example, if your domain [has set CAA records](/https#toc-secure-your-domain-with-a-caa-record) with DNS.

 ### Cert is installed but browser bar is not showing a green lock

 In most cases this is due to "**mixed content**", which means, the cert is installed and everything is working, but your website is requesting external resources over non-secure addresses (http).
-Check the source code of your website and find and replace all `http:` requests.
+Check the source code of your website and find and replace all `http://` requests.
 You can use `https://` instead or you just leave out the protocol entirely like so: `//`.
 The last method will use whatever has been used before, so that works especially well, with different environments, for instance when your local development machine doesn't have TLS.

 ### It's not working with Internet Explorer 8 or older